African Americans in sports: Cinema

 While there are discrepancies in "based on a true story" sports movies, the movies are still representing the harsh realities of race and sports well.
 One movie that received critical acclaim was 42.
-This movie was the Jackie Robinson story, a young man who was the first black player in the MLB.
+This movie was the story of Jackie Robinson, a young man who was the first black player in the MLB.
 This movie focused on the journey Robinson took throughout his first year in the major leagues, going through the ups and downs.
 There were some moments that critics felt like producers could have given more depth to different characters, but overall the film represented that time in America and sports well.

-Some movies about black athletes don't focus completely on the aspect of race.
-The 2001 movie Ali, a film about great boxer Muhammed Ali, was another story about the journey through his life, but only briefly focused on racial aspects.
-There were mentions of some of his career being after the assassinations of Malcolm X and Martin Luther King Jr, but most of the film reflected on Ali and his personal journey that had little to do with the color of his skin.
+Some movies about black athletes do not focus completely on the aspect of race.
+The 2001 movie Ali, a film about boxer Muhammad Ali, was another story about the journey through his life, but only briefly focused on racial aspects.
+There were mentions of some of his career after the assassinations of Malcolm X and Martin Luther King Jr., but most of the film reflected on Ali and his personal journey that had little to do with the color of his skin.
 In 2022 a film was announced about the 1956 Sugar Bowl, which included the first black player to play in a college bowl game in the deep south.